btcven/locha/README.md

 You can support the Locha Mesh open-source software and hardware efforts by donating through any of the methods listed below.
 Depending o the amount donated you could be eligible to receive a Locha Mesh Turpial device in pre-order.
 [Contact us](mailto:randy+donation@locha.io) if you've made a donation of $350 USD or more and you'd like to receive (or donate to a cause) a Turpial device.

+* Become a Sponsor here in GitHub: https://github.com/sponsors/rdymac (your sponsorship may be matched by GitHub!)

+* Donate any amount using Bitcoin and Lightning Network to the open-source efforts: https://locha.io/donate

+* Pre-order 3 Turpial devices for a $1000 USD worth of BTC donation to the open-source efforts: https://locha.io/buy

+* Support and donate XMR to our Monero Community Crowdfunding System (CCS) proposal [here](https://repo.getmonero.org/monero-project/ccs-proposals/merge_requests/115).

+* Donate ETH and ERC20 tokens through the Gitcoin Grants page [here](https://gitcoin.co/grants/385/locha-mesh-private-txs-censorship-resistant-dapps?tab=activity).

 ## Getting started

 The Locha Mesh is under active development.
 If you want to join the development efforts, please follow the instructions below on how to get started.